 - 1. Online registration for the championships will open by Dec.
-1 at skiracereg.com/nationals. - 2.
-There is a \$10 per race late fee for registrations received after Mar.
-1, 2021 - 3.
-The Masters Working Group has established the following policy for cancellations: Masters must cancel at least one week prior to the event for a full refund (midnight, Mar.
-9, 2021).
-Refund percentages are at the discretion of the host area; no refunds for non-injury/emergency/sickness requests. - Entry is on a first-come basis.
-Field size will be limited, see skiracereg.com/nationals for details.
+1 at masters.adminskiracing.com. - 2.
+There is a \$10 per race late fee for registrations received starting March 14, 2023 - 3.
+The Masters Working Group has established the following policy for cancellations: Masters must cancel at least one week prior to the event for a full refund (midnight, March 21, 2023).
+Refund percentages are at the discretion of the host area; no refunds for noninjury/emergency/sickness requests. - 4.
+Entry is on a first-come basis if field size needs to be limited.